Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Convergence Speed of Learning Algorithms: A Simulation Study

-{\bf Observations from the Simulations:} The results of the simulations are summarized in Figure~\ref{fig:two_timescale_plots} (see the previous page).
-From these plots, we make the following important observations.

-The estimates of the expectations of $\lambda^{(20000)}$, $\xi_{out}^{(20000)}$, $\xi_{relay}^{(20000)}$, mean power per step up to the $20000$-th node, mean outage per step up to the $20000$-th node, and mean placement distance (in steps) over $20000$ deployed nodes are $0.8551$, $104.0606$, $1.0385$, $0.2005$, $0.2 \%$ (i.e., $0.002$) and $2.2939$ for the OELAL Case~$1$, whereas those quantities are supposed to be equal to $0.8312$, $100$, $1$, $0.1955$, $0.1969\%$ (i.e., $0.001969$) and $2.2859$, respectively.
+{\bf Observations from the Simulations:} The results of the simulations are summarized in Figure~\ref{fig:two_timescale_plots}.
+We observe that, the estimates of the expectations of $\lambda^{(20000)}$, $\xi_{out}^{(20000)}$, $\xi_{relay}^{(20000)}$, mean power per step up to the $20000^{th}$ node, mean outage per step up to the $20000^{th}$ node, and mean placement distance (in steps) over $20000$ deployed nodes are $0.8551$, $104.0606$, $1.0385$, $0.2005$, $0.2 \%$ (i.e., $0.002$) and $2.2939$ for the OELAL Case~$1$, whereas those quantities are supposed to be equal to $0.8312$, $100$, $1$, $0.1955$, $0.1969\%$ (i.e., $0.001969$) and $2.2859$, respectively.
 We found similar results for OELAL Case~$2$ also.
-Hence, the quantities converge very close to the desired values. {\em We have shown convergence only up to $k=50$ deployments in most cases, since the convergence rate of the algorithms in the initial phase are most important in practical deployments.}
+Hence, the quantities converge very close to the desired values. {\em We have shown convergence only up to $k=50$ deployments in most cases, since the convergence rate of the algorithms in the initial phase are most important in practice.}

-All the quantities except expectation of $\xi_{out}^{(k)}$ and $\xi_{relay}^{(k)}$ (which are updated in a slower timescale) converge reasonably close to the desired values by the time the $50$-th relay is placed, which will cover a distance of roughly $2-3.5$~km. distance.
+All the quantities except expectation of $\xi_{out}^{(k)}$ and $\xi_{relay}^{(k)}$ (which are updated in a slower timescale) converge reasonably close to the desired values by the time the $50^{th}$ relay is placed, which will cover a distance of roughly $2-3.5$~km. distance.

 FPWU Case~$1$ and FPWU Case~$2$ either violate some constraint or uses significantly higher per-step power compared to OEL.
 But, by using the OptExploreLimAdaptiveLearning algorithm, we can achieve per-step power expenditure close to the optimal while (possibly) violating the constraints by small amount; even in case the performance of OELAL is not very close to the optimal performance, it will be significantly better than the performance under FPWU cases (compare OELAL Case~$2$ and FPWU Case~$2$ in Figure~\ref{fig:two_timescale_plots}).